24/7 Support Line - Call Now

 • Cognitive Behavioral Therapy (CBT): CBT is a counseling therapy that helps people cope with various benzodiazepine addictions, including Xanax.
 CBT is used in both individual and group settings.
 Research shows that CBT significantly reduces relapse rates among individuals with substance use disorders.
 The recovery time takes several months to years, depending on the severity of the addiction.

 • Medication: Doctors prescribe medications in some cases to help manage withdrawal symptoms or co-occurring mental health disorders with Xanax addiction.
 The medications include antidepressants or other anti-anxiety drugs.
-For example, research published in the National Library of Medicine has shown that Flumazenil has shown positive results in treating and managing the withdrawal symptoms of benzo addiction.
+For example, research published in the National Library of Medicine has shown that Flumazenil has positive results in treating and managing the withdrawal symptoms of benzo addiction.
 The duration of medication-assisted treatment lasts for several months or longer, but there is a risk of dependence on other medications.

 • Gradual Tapering: Gradual tapering is a process of slowly reducing the dosage of Xanax over time under medical supervision.
 Gradual tapering helps to minimize withdrawal symptoms and reduce the risk of severe complications.
 Gradual tapering is a safer and more comfortable withdrawal process, but it requires a long-term commitment from the patient.

 • Support Groups: Support groups are a great option for people with substance use disorders, including Xanax addiction.
 Support groups give addicted individuals a chance to share their experiences and challenges with people going through the same condition.
-Support group meetings usually happen weekly or biweekly, and the duration of involvement depends on as long as the person needs to heal.
+Support group meetings usually happen weekly or biweekly, and the duration of involvement depends on how long the person needs to heal.

 What is Xanax Withdrawal?